apache/parquet-format/LogicalTypes.md

 is intended for use cases such as storing file inventories, manifests, and unstructured data references (e.g., images or audio files stored in object storage).

-The annotated group may contain the following fields, identified by name case sensitively.
-Field IDs may also be used for projection.
+The annotated group may contain the following fields, identified by name case sensitively, not by field order.
+Field IDs, if they exist, may also be used for projection.
 Every field is optional both in the schema and in the data: a writer may omit any field from the group definition, and any field that is present has a field repetition type of `OPTIONAL`.
 A group need only define the fields it uses (for example, an inline-only group may define just `inline`, and an external reference may define just `path`).

 | Field          | Type       |
 |----------------|------------|